Abhishek-Rath/100-days-of-code/r2-log.md

 - Worked through the request and response part of Django Rest Framework

 ### R267 - 17/2/2022
-- Implemented class based views
+- Implemented class based views in Django Rest Framework

+### R268 - 18/2/2022
+- Implemented authentication and permission in DRF

+### R269 - 19/2/2022
+- Implemented Relationships & Hyperlinked APIs in DRF